Use BACK Button for Previous Page

 have been written by Charles A. Burnham of Co.
 C, 2nd New

 Hampshire Inf. on August 25 (1862) in ink from the above named

 hospital.
-He describes his duties as being in charge of the
+He describes his duties as being in charge of the apothecary

-before we can conquer."
+can conquer."
 Letter is in very good condition.

 CONFEDERATE NAVAL LETTER - CSS PATRICK HENRY - The

-CSS Patrick Henry was a sidewheel streamer converted to a
+CSS Patrick Henry was a sidewheel streamer converted to a gunboat

-long range.
 The letter was written July 10th, 1863 by F.C.
 Moorhead, a

 Kentuckian in the CS Navy.
 He writes of many officers known to the

 family and mentions about his clothes "you would have been unable

 to recognize me by this time from my entire unlikeness to what I was

 when I left home in my Confederate grey".
 Written on poor quality

 paper that moisture has made to look even worst.

 1861 OHIO LETTER - JOHN BROWN A MARTYR - Nicely written